Freed From Shame!

 Here’s the problem with remaining focused on our flesh and the sins thereof: we’re looking at a corpse!

-That person is dead, lifeless, expired, bereft of animation, metabolically challenged, his bucket has been well and truly kicked, he’s pushing up daisies, shuffled off this mortal coil, run down the curtain and joined the choir invisible, dead, DEAD, DEAD!
+That person is dead, lifeless, expired, bereft of animation, metabolically challenged, his bucket has been well and truly kicked, he’s pushing up daisies, shuffled off this mortal coil, run down the curtain, and joined the choir invisible, dead, DEAD, DEAD!
 It is now an inanimate object filled with corruption, filth, rottenness, and stench.
 Is it any surprise why directing our attention to it causes us to feel revulsion and disgust?

 And then Satan, the Accuser of the Brethren, comes along and whispers a lie in our ear, “See how you are?”
 No wonder many Christian walk out their salvation living in defeat, never seeing themselves as the victors they are, victors because of the blood of Jesus, the finished work of the Cross, and His resurrection from the dead.